 The 21st century is a very different time from the so called golden era of the 70’s and 80’s entertainment.
 The focus on gender stereotypes is considerably clearer, and brands and businesses are having to work harder to shed the old attitudes and move into the modern day.
 The once considered normal idea that the world of casinos and gambling are simply a boys’ club, with girls only invited around to act as arm candy, are long gone.
 At long last, it seems to be the year where men and women are finally beginning to stand on equal footing rather than being considered somehow lesser than their counterparts.

 Less serious websites, with a focus on fun, social aspects and prizes rather than hard-core gambling seem to be the way forward for casinos and companies that are looking to increase the number of female customers.
-Targeted advertising featuring familiar faces and famous celebrities has become a trend in the last few years, with companies attaching their adverts to popular television series, chat shows and other programmes with a heavy female viewership.
+Targeted advertising featuring familiar faces and famous celebrities has become a trend in the last few years, with companies attaching their adverts to popular television series, chat shows and other programs with a heavy female viewership.

 When it comes to attitudes towards gambling, females tend to be a lot less likely to take big risks, especially when it comes to money, so sites and casinos offering bigger bonuses for smaller costs often attracts more players, as taking the first step seems less daunting.
 As a rule, females tend to gamble more for the thrill, the excitement and the social experience whereas the opposite sex prefer to take part for the power, the control and the skill factor.